forestgrape/coronavirus/index.md

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
-* __droplet transmission__: Droplets behavior we known, droplet trajectories are that of balls thrown.
-Transmission happen in situation when bad breath/reek of alcohol is smelled: E.g. droplet exchange when close range face-to-face talking gives a transmission opportunity.
+* __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
+How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
+Transmission risk is in situation when bad breath/reek of alcohol is smelled.
+Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 * __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
-How smoke behaves we know, since we can smell it, unlike the viruses.
+How smoke behaves we know, since we can smell and see it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 ### How to Reduce Covid-19 Infection Paths